zeppe-lin/seedrng/README.md

 OVERVIEW
 ========

-This directory contains seedrng, a simple program for seeding the Linux kernel random number generator from seed files.
+This repository contains seedrng, a simple program for seeding the Linux kernel random number generator from seed files.

 This distribution is a fork of [Jason A. Donenfeld][1]'s seedrng as of